petterroea/example-turtlesim/README.md

 1. Create an account and project on ArtefactsCI

-2. Install the warp client
+2. Install the artefacts client

 ```
 pip install artefacts-client --extra-index-url https://d5cw4z7oemmfd.cloudfront.net/pep503/ -U
 ```

-2. Edit the project name in warp.yaml
+2. Edit the project name in artefacts.yaml

 3. Run the tests with tracking enabled

 ```
-warpcli run basic_tests
+artefacts run basic_tests
 ```

 ### Using Docker